MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 > Dynamics 365 Guides comes with an example guide you can use to get ideas for your own guides.
 Check it out!</br><br>![Example Guide)](media/example-guide-hololens.PNG "Example Guide")

 ## Align your guide
 The first thing you see when you open a guide is the alignment instructions from the PC authoring application.
+For example, if you chose a printed anchor, you'd see a screen like this:

 ![HoloLens alignment instructions)](media/scan-printed-anchor.PNG "HoloLens alignment instructions")